 In contrast, the cessation of society is rather to put a point and separate.
 Society does not disappear, but it is put on stand by until it is decided to reactivate it.

 The 3 ways to get rid of a society

 Once the company has been declared dissolved there are 3 ways:

-- Liquidate the company: That consists in stopping the activity, paying creditors and partners and closing the company definitively.
+- Liquidate the company: That consists of stopping the activity, paying creditors and partners and closing the company definitively.

-- Transfer ownership: would be the cao of a purchase or sale of shares or participations.
+- Transfer ownership: would be the car of purchase or sale of shares or participations.

 - Contest of creditors: If the payment of the social debts can not be made, the bankruptcy insolvency can be urged that, in certain cases, will lead to the liquidation of the company through the courts.